alexgisby/kMailQueue/readme.md

 ## Known Issues

-- Being developed under Kohana 3.0.10 so not quite sure on 3.1 compatibility.
-Finished module will be compatible with both.
 - It makes sense to split off the email body into a separate table to improve performance.
 Will do this soon.

 ## Acknowledgements;